A Powerhouse Alliance: Dreame Technology Names Cristiano Ronaldo as new Global Ambassador

 - Small Kitchen Appliances

-"Dreame's dedication to breaking boundaries through innovation is something we truly believe in," added Ana Wang, CEO of Dreame Technology North America.
+"Dreame's dedication to breaking boundaries through innovation is something we truly believe in," added Manu Sharma, Managing Director, Dreame Technology India.
 "We believe in the power of discipline and technology to improve lives.
 This partnership is an exciting opportunity to showcase how high-end technology and a winning mindset can create a better future for everyone."

 Share this article